go-gitea/gitea/docs/content/usage/blocking-users.en-us.md

 You can block a user in your account settings, from the user's profile or from comments created by the user.
 The user is not directly notified about the block.
-Organization owners can block can block anyone who is not a member of the organization too.
+Organization owners can block anyone who is not a member of the organization too.

 ### When you block a user